jMonkeyEngine/examplegame-skulls-doc/README.md

-*Skulls* is an example game to be made for Desktop, Android and iOS devices.
+*Skulls* is an example jme3 game for Desktop, Android and iOS devices.
 A shameless rip-off of the great [Rats!](https://www.youtube.com/watch?v=YnO406cOVmM&html5=1)

 ## Project Goals
 Official open source game project for jMonkeyEngine 3